BrandonXLF/btd/docs/index.md

 ---

-Transform production builds of projects with file operations and commands into a deployment-ready state and deploy them.
+btd allows you to transform and deploy production builds of projects with file operations and commands using easy to write YAML files.

 ## Convenient File Format